API

 • html - HTML code to load.
 If both URL and HTML are specified, HTML takes precedence.

-• js_api - Expose a python object to the DOM of the current pywebview window.
-Methods of the js_api object can be executed from Javascript by calling window.pywebview.api.<methodname>(<parameters>).
-Please note that the calling Javascript function receives a promise that will contain the return value of the python function.
+• js_api - Expose a python object to the Javascript domain of the current pywebview window.
+Methods of the js_api object can be invoked from Javascript by calling window.pywebview.api.<methodname>(<parameters>) functions.
+Exposed function return a promise that return once function returns.
 Only basic Python objects (like int, str, dict, ...) can be returned to Javascript.

 • width - Window width.
 Default is 800px.